UK Financial Advice for US Expats

 The Foreign Account Tax Compliance Act (FATCA) has significantly impacted how financial institutions worldwide interact with US clients.

-2. Compliance Costs: Meeting FATCA requirements often necessitates additional administrative processes and systems, increasing costs for advisers.
+- Compliance Costs: Meeting FATCA requirements often requires additional administrative processes and systems, resulting in increasing costs for advisers.

 UK financial advisers face a challenging regulatory landscape when dealing with US clients: